 - a.
 Single family dwellings - b.
 Camping, tents, motor homes, and recreational vehicles on otherwise vacant lots provided (Ordinance 231, 9-17-2009): - (1) No camping, tent, motor home, or recreational vehicle shall be located on any lot more than eight (8) weeks within any twelve (12) month period. - (2) No camping, tent, motor home, or recreational vehicle shall be located on any lot more than fourteen (14) consecutive days.
 Each fourteen (14) day term shall be separated by at least fourteen (14) consecutive days. - (3) Toilet facilities must be supplied as follows: - a) All motor homes and recreational vehicles must have self-contained toilet facilities.
 These facilities must be emptied at a State approved disposal facility outside the Town of Pittman Center. - b) Camping tents must provide State approved Port-a-Potties. - (4) In special circumstances, such as the construction of your own home, the Board of Zoning Appeals may grant an extension to the above stated time limitations.
-These extensions shall be granted for no more than three (3) months but are renewable if the requestor appears before the Board of Zoning Appeals to give a status report. - c.
-Accessory buildings or uses customarily incidental to any aforementioned uses. - d.
-Bed and Breakfast and Inn uses as defined in Section 11-204, following approval by the planning commission, provide that: - (1) A site plan prepared as regulated in Section 11-416 is reviewed and approved by the planning commission; - (2) The buildings are placed not less than fifty (50) feet from side and rear property lines; - (3) There are planted buffer strips with a minimum of ten (10) feet in height along the rear and side property lines; - (4) That access be restricted to streets classified as Level A, B, 19 or C (see Appendix II) on the official zoning map;
+These extensions shall be granted for no more than three (3) months but are renewable if the requestor appears before the Board of Zoning Appeals to give a status report. - (5) Development or operation of a commercial campground (an RV Campground or Primitive Campground as defined in 11-204) is prohibited in the R-1 Zone.
+Both RV and Primitive Campgrounds are only allowed in the TR Tourist Residential District.
+Any camping permitted in this section is to be of a non-commercial nature by the owners of individual lots or their non-commercial quests. - c.
+Accessory buildings or uses customarily incidental to any aforementioned uses.

-- (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the R-1 District, as defined in Section 11-204, shall be required to have a minimum of 100,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - e.
+- d.
+Bed and Breakfast and Inn uses as defined in Section 11-204, following approval by the planning commission, provide that: - (1) A site plan prepared as regulated in Section 11-416 is reviewed and approved by the planning commission; - (2) The buildings are placed not less than fifty (50) feet from side and rear property lines; - (3) There are planted buffer strips with a minimum of ten (10) feet in height along the rear and side property lines; - (4) That access be restricted to streets classified as Level A, B, or C (see Appendix II) on the official zoning map; - (5) Any outside lighting of courts, parking lots, or other facilities shall be designed and constructed in such a manner as to not cause inconvenience to other uses in the immediate area. - (6) Inn uses in the R-1 District, as defined in Section 11-204, shall be required to have a minimum of 100,000 square foot lot area in addition to the restrictions placed in this section on Bed and Breakfast uses. - e.
 Accessory Dwelling Units/Guest House, as regulated in section 11-425. - 2.
 Height Regulations.
 The principal structure(s) shall not exceed twenty (20) feet in height except that if the structure utilizes a gable or hip roof with all slopes being five vertical to twelve horizontal or greater, then the height from the eave line to the ridge line shall not be counted part of the "height of building."
 (SEE ILLUSTRATION 1)

 Between the eave line and the ridge line there shall be no continuous vertical surfaces that exceed twenty feet horizontal or twenty feet vertical except for the main gable end.
-The intent here is to allow dormers but to insure that the dormer ridge is no higher than the main ridge.
+The intent here is to allow dormers but to ensure that the dormer ridge is no higher than the main ridge.
 In no case shall the distance from the average grade to the highest point or ridge line exceed forty (40) feet.